The Curb Your Car Week program encourages the use of cheaper, healthier, and more earth-friendly transportation alternatives.

 - Follow our Curb Your Car Week Posts for announcements and opportunities to share your experiences!

-- The Fall 2016 Edition starts on starts on Sunday, October 2 and runs through Saturday, October 81 and coincides with National Walk and Bike to School Week.
+- The Spring 2017 Edition starts on starts on Sunday, May 14 and runs through Saturday, May 20 and coincides with National Bike to Work Week.

 - Register your pledge to participate now.
 We will remind you when the week is about to start and how to share your experiences.

 Ride a bike

 - Save 2-4 gallons of gas on your 10-20 mile daily commute; that’s enough to treat yourself to a great lunch!

 - Get in shape for free and put that gym time to better use.

 - Some routes are easier and safer: View/print this Genesee Transportation Council bike map in a new window.